HumanSignal/label-studio/docs/source/tags/timelinelabels.md

 Use the TimelineLabels tag to classify video frames.
 This can be a single frame or a span of frames.

 First, select a label and then click once to annotate a single frame.
 Click and drag to annotate multiple frames.

-To move forward and backward in the timeline without labeling, ensure that no labels are selected before you click.

 ![Screenshot of video with frame classification](../images/timelinelabels.png)